-Were you injured in a taxi accident?
-New York City’s streets have been flooded with new Boro Taxis, which have only increased the likelihood of collisions that involve cabs.
-Passengers, pedestrians, and other drivers – we’re all at risk.
+Have you wondered what to do after a taxi cab accident in New York?
+New York City's streets have been flooded with new Boro Taxis, which have only increased the likelihood of collisions that involve cabs.
+Passengers, pedestrians, and other drivers - we're all at risk.

 In many cases, victims choose to pursue compensation through the legal system, in personal injury lawsuits.
 Lawsuits allow injured parties to secure money for necessary medical expenses and lost wages, along with more abstract, but very real, consequences like pain and suffering.

 If you were hurt due to someone else's negligence, time is of the essence.
 Many potential clients come to our cab accident lawyers with very real injuries.
 And we have no doubt that their accidents happened, and took place as they describe.
 But unfortunately, the clock has already run out.
 In general, the longer you wait, the weaker your case becomes.

 New York State's statute of limitations on motor vehicle accident lawsuits is relatively generous.
 You have up to 3 years in which to file suit against a taxi owner, driver, or vehicle manufacturer for negligence.

 That probably sounds like a long time.
 But proving that certain events actually occurred is a lot harder than you might expect.
 This is especially true in the case of motor vehicle accidents, where many common injuries only surface later.

 For example, whiplash is particularly prevalent among the victims of cab accidents.
 But the pain and structural damage that this injury can cause may not be obvious at first.
 Let's set up a simple scenario, and see how it would play out in a legal setting.